 - Eating dairy products – Cheese, yogurt, and other dairy products contain high amounts of calcium and phosphates.
 Not only will these provide additional strength to your teeth, but they can also serve as a healthier snack option (instead of digging into a bowl of candy).

-Now that you understand how sugar decreases your oral health, make a commitment to limit your sugar intake as much as possible!
-Make sure to brush your teeth as soon as possible after consuming sugar to ensure that acid doesn’t linger on your teeth and create cavities.
+Now that you understand how sugar decreases your oral health, commit to limit your sugar intake as much as possible!
+Ensure to brush your teeth as soon as possible after consuming sugar to ensure that acid doesn’t linger on your teeth and create cavities.
 If you think you might have a cavity developing – or want to schedule a fluoride treatment – call TruBlu Dentistry today!